ladram/hw2/README.md

 hw2
 ===
-This is a website for my homework class
+This is a website for my homework class.